mk-hassan/react-native-learning/README.md

 > [!NOTE]
 > The default value for `alignSelf` property isnot `stretch` but `auto`, and it interits its value from  `alignItems` property of the parent flex continer.

+> [!NOTE]
+> alignItems: aligns indevidual items along the cross-axis
+> alignContent: aligns lines of content along the cross-axis
+> A very important condition to use alignContent, is that there must be multiple rows or columns exist within the container.

+> [!NOTE]
+> flex property in react native is the same as it's in css.
+It's just used to distribute the remaining space in the parent container on the elements applying it, but makes flexShrink to 1 and flexBasis to 0.

+> [!CAUTION]
+> The available space is distributed proportinally wiht respect to the flex basis and not (width & height) properties.

+> [!NOTE]
+> flexShrink default value is 0 and not 1 like in css.
+It works only when the combined size of  flex items exceeds the container's size.
+Note that also the flexShrink factor is relative to other items within the container.

+> [!NOTE]
+> flex vs flexGrow
+When flex is set to a positive number, it is equivalent to setting flexGrow with the same positive number \
+flex also implicitly sets flexShrink to 1 and flexBasis to 0 \
+flex: positive number>
+flexGrow: '<positive number»', flexShrink: 1, flexBasis: 0]

+> [!CAUTION] "FlexBasis: 0" I don't  know if its true or not, but I will write it anyway to modify it when I became pretty sure what it does.
+> flexBasis isn't the same as it's in css, flexBasis: 0 makes the item to be exactly 0 not min-content like in css.

+> [!NOTE]
+> `position: "relative"` is the default value of position attribute.\
+> Every element by default has `position: "relative"`.